akerfel/glossary-pal/README.md

 This site is just a prototype, and therefore we do not recommend signing up with your real email or any password you might have used elsewhere, because of security issues.
 Any fake email will work.

+If the site is somehow not working correctly, try using it in incognito mode.

 ## Automatic translation

 The webpage can suggest translations during the creation of glossary lists, which is possible through calls to the Google Translate API.
 See an example below.